Meet the Staff

-Marion has been involved with Norwich Puppet Theatre in some way or another over many years, most recently in her role as cultural development officer for Norwich City Council.
+Marion has been involved with Norwich Puppet Theatre in some way or another over many years.

 Since leaving Norwich City Council, she has become a trustee and continues to offer whatever support she can.
-Her main attributes are in project management, networking, negotiating and making connections as well as practical skills of graphic design, marketing and social media.
+Her main contributions are in project management, networking, negotiating and networking, as well as practical skills of graphic design, marketing, and social media.

 Emma now works in Norwich Castle’s education department, whilst jointly directing her own company, Kaboodle Theatre, which specialises in multi-sensory theatre experiences for children.